top of page

 2. Flip Chip Bonding — High I/O Density, Better Signal Integrity

-Flip chip bonding flips the chip face-down so that the bumps (tiny solder balls) directly connect to the substrate.
-It uses RDL (Redistribution Layer) to achieve a full-area (array) I/O layout, unlike the edge-limited wire bonding.
+Flip chip bonding flips the chip face-down.
+In this method, bumps (tiny solder balls) directly connect to the substrate.
+It uses a RDL (Redistribution Layer) to achieve a full-area (array) I/O layout, unlike the edge-limited wire bonding.

 Key Benefits: